hunteke/temoa/docs/source/Documentation.rst

 We have implemented Temoa within an algebraic modeling environment (AME).
-AMEs provide both a convenient avenue to describe mathematical optimization models for a computational context, and allow for abstract model formulations (Kallrath, 2004).
+AMEs provide both a convenient avenue to describe mathematical optimization models for a computational context, and allow for abstract model\ [#abstract_model]_ formulations [Kallrath_2004]_.
 In contrast to describing a model in a formal computer programming language like C or Java, AMEs generally have syntax that directly translates to standard mathematical notation.
 Consequently, models written in AMEs are more easily understood by a wider variety of people.
 Further, by allowing abstract formulations, a model written with an AME may be used with many different input data sets.

-Probably the most well known algebraic modeling environments are the General Algebraic Modeling System (GAMS) (Brooke and Rosenthal, 2003), AMPL (Fourer, 1987), and perhaps GNU MathProg (Makhorin, 2001).
+Three well-known and popular algebraic modeling environments are the General Algebraic Modeling System (GAMS) [Brooke_Rosenthal_2003]_, AMPL [Fourer_etal_1987]_, and GNU MathProg [Makhorin_2000]_.
 All three environments provide concise syntax that closely resembles standard (paper) notation.
-For various reasons, we decided to implement Temoa with Python Optimization Modeling Objects (Pyomo).
+We decided to implement Temoa within a recently developed AME called Python Optimization Modeling Objects (Pyomo).

 Pyomo provides similar functionality to GAMS, AMPL, and MathProg, but is open source and written in the Python scripting language.
 This has two general consequences of which to be aware:

- * Python is a scripting language; Python scripts are therefore an order of magnitude slower than an equivalent compiled program.
+ * Python is a scripting language; in general, scripts are an order of magnitude slower than an equivalent compiled program.
  * Pyomo provides similar functionality, but because of its Python heritage, is **much** more verbose than GAMS, AMPL, or MathProg.